quin2k/FrozenSoul-Application/README.md

 - Send a sad message to console that the console is being unloaded.
 [DONE]
 - Cancel all running tasks.
 [DONE]

 Once you've completed the project, upload it to github and reply with a link to the project and we will move forward to the next steps on the application.
 After 7 days, if the project is not uploaded for review, the application will be declined.
 [DONE]

-Author Note:
+**Author Note:**
 I tried to go above and beyond - since both the Join Message and System Messages are referred to as "MOTD" in some contexts, I set out to do all of them.
 Sadly, some of it isn't actually functioning as intended which is why it is commented out.
-I do have some additional features such as mhelp, mreload, motd, and joinmotd commands.
+Overall, it turned out well and is more than asked for.